Radek Faksa: St. Louis Blues

 On 2 July 2024, Faksa's nine-season tenure with the Stars ended when he was traded to the St. Louis Blues in exchange for future considerations.

 Return to Dallas

 Following one season in St. Louis, Faksa returned to the Stars, signing as a free agent to a three-year, $6 million contract on 1 July 2025.

 International play

-Faksa competed as part of the Czech Republic men's national junior ice hockey team at the 2011 IIHF World U18 Championships, the 2012 World Junior Ice Hockey Championships, the 2013 World Junior Ice Hockey Championships, and for the Czech Republic in the 2016 Men's World Ice Hockey Championships.
+Faksa competed as part of the Czech Republic junior team at the 2011 World U18 Championships, the 2012 World Junior Championships, the 2013 World Junior Championships, and for the Czech Republic senior team in the 2016 World Championship.

 Personal life

-Faksa and his partner Dominika Matusinska have two children together.
+Faksa and his wife have two children.